Aircoookie/WLED-Docs/docs/interfaces/json-api.md

 transition | Array of time each preset should transition to the next one, in tenths of seconds.
 If only one integer is supplied, all presets will transition for that time.
 Defaults to the current transition time if not provided. repeat | How many times the entire playlist should cycle before finishing.
 Set to `0` for an indefinite cycle.
 Default to indefinite if not provided. end | Single preset ID to apply after the playlist finished.
 Has no effect when an indefinite cycle is set.
 If not provided, the light will stay on the last preset of the playlist.

+#### CCT control

+Please also see the [general info about CCT](/features/cct).
+##### Supported value ranges

+Given that the white spectrum handling is agnostic to the true color temperature of the LEDs used, a relative range is preferred for the time being, where a value of `0` indicates the warmest possible color temperature, while a value of `255` indicates the coldest temperature.

+It is also possible to pass a value in the range of `1900` to `10091`, in which case it is treated as a Kelvin color temperature, where `1900` is mapped to a relative value of `0` and `10091` to a relative value of `255`.

+As such, it is unlikely to match the _actual_ color temperature output by the light, therefore the relative values 0-255 are preferred for the time being.

+In the future, an option to specify the Kelvin temperatures of the utilized hardware may be added, once this is done, a color temperature can be set to more accurately match other lights.

+Therefore, for forward compatibility, your integration should expect both either a 0-255 value for `seg.cct`, in which case it is a relative value, or an absolute Kelvin value in the range 1000-20000 K. In case a Kelvin value is provided, you can consider the color temperature as accurate, which is not possible with relative 0-255 values as the Kelvin points of the white channels are unknown.
+It is preferred that you set a new CCT value in the same range as received from WLED, that is, use 0-255 if the original value was within this range, and 1000-20000 K otherwise.

+##### Effect of the seg.cct value

+`seg.cct` can always be set, but only has an effect on the physical state of the light if one or both of the following conditions is met:

+- White Balance correction is enabled
+- A bus supporting CCT is configured and `Calculate CCT from RGB` is _not_ enabled

+CCT support is indicated by `info.leds.cct` being `true`, in which case you can regard the instance as a CCT light and e.g. display a color temperature control.